berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 _President Jimenez:_ I’m sorry but we are NOT having this conversation right now.

 _Mr.
-Guthrie:_ Right… right… umm…Here’s one more unredacted section from a few days later.
+Guthrie:_ Right… right… umm… Here’s one more unredacted section from a few days later.
 Again, I quote from July 9, 2020:

 > Memo:_“So if math isn’t just human invention.
 If math results from a form of meditation—not some universal language— and if rationalities take forms appropriate to the life-forms in which they are embedded, then doesn’t this fit with indigenous cosmologies built upon pantheism—God is in everything?
 Is this what Xiloj is getting at?_

 > _Today we talked about the ramifications all of this might have for modern notions of the nature of the universe.
 She thinks that what folks have been calling “pantheism” might be better translated today as starting with a field of agency which is just as fundamental as the strong or weak nuclear forces.
 A field of agency as fundamental as electromagnetism.
 Just pure agency.
 Not consciousness.
 The force of will.
 What if, she wonders, time as we think about it in a Western perspective is simply an oversimplification—a dimensional reduction—of this agency field?
 Sure, it would be easy to model non-living objects with a single time dimension—a baseball has no agency of its own, so to model it, we strip down the agency field to the single dimension of time.
 But modeling living organisms would require the full multi-dimensional (5-tensor?) field of agency?_